 Except for companies operating in banking, finance and insurance sectors for which the Monetary Authority of Singapore is the registration authority, the ROs from all other sectors must be registered with the International Enterprises Singapore (IE Singapore).

 Branch Office (BO)

 Branch Office of a foreign company must be registered with ACRA.
 It is an extension of the foreign company and lacks a legal identity of its own.
 The Branch office must carry the name of the foreign company and also state explicitly that it is a Branch Office.
-The foreign company is responsible for the debts and liabilities of the BO.
+In setting up a branch office in Singapore, the foreign company is responsible for the debts and liabilities of the BO.

 It is required to submit the audited accounts of the foreign company with ACRA annually.
 It can engage in commercial revenue making activities that are within the scope of the foreign company and profits can be repatriated.
 The portion of the profit that is derived from revenues attributable to Singapore jurisdiction will be subjected to local corporate tax.
 However it must be noted that the BO is a non-resident entity for tax purposes and will not be entitled to local tax incentives and exemptions.

 It is a locally incorporated private limited company and the foreign company holds all or majority of its shares.
 Singapore allows for 100% foreign ownership, therefore the foreign company can wholly own the shares or it may partially share the ownership with a local entity or another foreign company.
 Foreign SMEs generally prefer setting up a local subsidiary because it has a separate legal entity and it is treated as a local entity for tax and other legal purposes.